sdgMihai/Optical-Character-Recognition/README.md

 	Simplified version of Random Forest algorithm.
 It has two phases, a learning phase when the forests are being made, feeding the project with samples and a second one, predicting the value represented by the picture.
-The purpose of the program is to succesfully detect the letter represented by the image(0-9).
+The purpose of the program is to successfully detect the letter represented by the image(0-9).

 	Trasca Andrei implemented(alone):